objektwerks/pool.balance.z/README.md

 Issues
 ------
 1. Zio-Json fails to add a type discriminator to Command and Event ADTs.
+No such issue with the Entity ADT.

 Todo
 ----